ono-midori/ono-midori.github.io/techs/perf.md

  ## Introduction

- Perf is a profiler tool for Linux 2.6+ based systems that abstracts away CPU hardware differences in Linux performance measurements and presents a simple commandline interface.
+Perf is a profiler tool for Linux 2.6+ based systems that *abstracts away CPU hardware differences in Linux performance measurements and presents a simple commandline interface*.
 Perf is based on the perf_events interface exported by recent versions of the Linux kernel.
 This article demonstrates the perf tool through example runs.
 Output was obtained on a Ubuntu 11.04 system with kernel 2.6.38-8-generic results running on an HP 6710b with dual-core Intel Core2 T7100 CPU).
 For readability, some output is abbreviated using ellipsis ([...]).

 ### Commands